-To fulfil this approval condition, at the commencement of this OMP, the Offset area will be secured inperpetuity via a conservation covenant registered on-title under Section 3A Victorian Conservation Trust Act 1972.
-The statutory body that regulates the Victorian Conservation Trust Act 1972 is Trust for Nature and the covenant is known as a Trust for Nature covenant.
+At the commencement of this OMP, the Offset area will be secured in-perpetuity via a conservation covenant registered on-title under Section 3A Victorian Conservation Trust Act 1972.
+The statutory body that regulates the Victorian Conservation Trust Act 1972 is TfN and the covenant is known as a TfN covenant.

-A Trust for Nature covenant has standard provisions, which bind the owner to managing the land for conservation purposes.
+A TfN covenant has standard provisions, which bind the owner to managing the land for conservation purposes.
 In addition, this OMP will be registered on-title as an attachment to the covenant.
-As a result, the OMP will be binding on the current and any future owners of the Offset area.
+As a result, the

+OMP will be binding on the current and any future owners of the Offset area.
 Details of the security arrangement are shown in Table 10 below.